The Great Escape From Your Toxic Father-in-Law — Modern Paraphrase | nocap.bible

 Jacob Makes His Case 📋

-Jacob didn't just pack up in secret right away.
-He called Rachel and Leah out to the field — away from the house, away from Laban's ears — and laid everything out:
+didn't just pack up in secret right away.
+He called and out to the field — away from the house, away from ears — and laid everything out:

 "Your father's been looking at me different lately — the energy is off.
 But the God of my father has had my back this whole time.
 You know I've worked for your father with everything I had.
 And he's cheated me and changed my wages ten times.
 But God wouldn't let him actually hurt me.